phalcon-orphanage/docs/es-es/tutorial-invo.md

 # Tutorial: INVO

 In this second tutorial, we'll explain a more complete application in order to gain a deeper understanding of developing with Phalcon.
 INVO is one of the sample applications we have created.
 INVO is a small website that allows users to generate invoices and do other tasks such as manage customers and products.
-You can clone its code from [GitHub](https://github.com/phalcon/invo).
+You can clone its code from [Github](https://github.com/phalcon/invo).

 INVO was made with the client-side framework [Bootstrap](https://getbootstrap.com/).
 Although the application does not generate actual invoices, it still serves as an example showing how the framework works.

 <a name='structure'></a>

-## Project Structure
+## Estructura del proyecto

 Una vez clonado el proyecto en la raíz de tu documento, podrá ver la siguiente estructura: